 and I will raise him up on the last day.” –John 6:54

 Eucharistic Ministers distribute Communion at Mass.
 There is great joy and satisfaction to participate in this opportunity to minister to God’s people.

-- Must have a love and care for the Eucharist and for all those who share in the Body and Blood of Christ
+- Have a love and care for the Eucharist and for all those who share in the Body and Blood of Christ

-You’ll meet with the coordinator of liturgy or priest to become a Eucharistic Minister.
+Eucharistic Ministers meet with the sacristan or the Director of Music and Liturgy for training.
 Guidelines for the ministry will be provided.
-Training takes about 20-30 minutes.
+Training takes about 30 minutes.

 “I was a stranger and you welcomed me.” –Matthew 25:35

-- Welcoming people as they enter the church
+- Welcome people as they enter the church

 - Find families to bring up the gifts